 Along the way, we’ve learned a lot about the impact of DevOps at varying stages of IT automation maturity.
 DevOps has gradually moved from theory to implementation for more and more organizations, yet a host of DevOps myths persist that block adoption in many organizations.
 Let's debunk these myths so your organization is able to automate, innovate, and get ahead.
 DevOps Wiki.
-DevOps (a clipped compound of "development" and "operations") is a culture, movement or practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
-It aims at establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.
-Overview Venn diagram showing DevOps as the intersection of development (software engineering), technology operations and quality assurance (QA) In traditional, functionally separated organizations there is rarely cross-departmental integration of these functions with IT operations.
+Set of software development practices DevOps is a set of practices that combines software development (Dev) and information-technology operations (Ops) which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+Definition Academics and practitioners have not developed a unique definition for the term "DevOps.

 History In 2009, the first conference named devopsdays was held in Ghent, Belgium.
 Toolchains Relationship to other approaches Agile WinOps What to Expect When Transitioning to DevOps.
 So you’ve heard about all the great things that DevOps has to offer, and are excited to jump in and start embracing DevOps practices at your organization.